Leonhard Obermeyer Center

 The design, creation and maintenance of the built environment are among the main challenges of the 21st century.
 The application of modern computer technology helps to achieve this goal in an ecologically and economically sustainable manner.

-The Leonhard Obermeyer Center bundles the exceptionally broad scientific expertise in the field of digital methods for the built environment present at Technische Universität München, ranging from Numerical Methods (Prof. Rank), across Building Information Modeling (Prof. Borrmann), Geospatial Information Modeling (Prof. Kolbe), Computer-Aided Architectural Design (Prof. Petzold) to Remote Sensing and Point-cloud Processing (Prof. Stilla). more
+The Leonhard Obermeyer Center bundles the exceptionally broad scientific expertise in the field of digital methods for the built environment present at Technische Universität München, ranging from Numerical Methods (Prof. Rank), across Building Information Modeling (Prof. Borrmann), Geospatial Information Modeling (Prof. Kolbe), Architectural Information (Prof. Petzold) to Remote Sensing and Point-cloud Processing (Prof. Stilla). more